-Chard or Swiss chard is a green leafy vegetable with stalks that are usually white, or a colourful yellow or red.
+Swiss chard is a green leafy vegetable with stalks that are usually white or a colourful yellow and red.

-Boiling Swiss chard will free up acids and allowing them to leach into the boiling water, this brings out a sweeter taste from the chard.
+Raw Swiss chard has a slightly bitter, earthy flavour, like other dark leafy greens.
+But, when you cook it, its flavour will become gentle and sweet.
+Boiling Swiss chard will free up acids and allowing them to leach into the boiling water, this brings out a more delicious taste from the chard.
+It will reduce the oxalic acid levels.
+Oxalic acid interferes with absorption of essential minerals, iron, magnesium and especially calcium.
 Discard the boiling water after cooking.

 Swiss chard Health Benefits:

-- Bone health: Swiss chard has a significant amount of calcium, magnesium and vitamin K, which important for healthy bones.
+- Bone health: Swiss chard has a significant amount of calcium, magnesium and vitamin K, which essential for healthy bones.

 - Regulate blood sugar levels: Syringic acid is one of the unique flavonoids found in Swiss chard, inhibits the activity of a specific enzyme named alpha-glucosidase, which maintain stable blood sugar levels in the body and prevent sugar peaks.